Kaiter-Plus/snake/README.md

 # Description

-A snake game based on vanilla JS
+A snake game based on vanilla TS